Decker School of Nursing Undergraduate Student Handbook

 |Undergraduate Program Office||AB-110||7-4712|

 |Academic Advising and Student Services Office||AB-114||7-4954|

 |Kresge Center for Nursing Research||AB-315||7-4625|

-The Director of Student Services and Senior Academic Advisor serve as faculty advisors for freshmen and sophomore nursing students.
+The director of student services and senior academic advisor serve as faculty advisors for freshmen and sophomore nursing students.
 Decker School faculty members advise students once they are ready to enter the upper-division nursing major courses.
-The faculty advisor is most qualified to answer questions pertaining to the nursing curriculum to insure that requirements are being fulfilled and to provide information on graduate study.
+The faculty advisor is most qualified to answer questions pertaining to the nursing curriculum to ensure that requirements are being fulfilled and to provide information on graduate study.

 The faculty advisor is the best resource person for the student.
 Each faculty member has office hours and an appointment may be arranged by telephone to see one's advisor.
 Students are urged to consult their faculty advisor on a regular basis as they progress through the nursing curriculum.

-The Director of Student Services and the Senior Academic Advisor serve as a resource for information on transferring credit, for monitoring students' academic progress and for clarifying rules, regulations, and academic policies.
-Students will receive a Degree Audit Reporting System (DARS) report before Advance Registration each semester.
+The director of student services and senior academic advisor serve as resources for information on transferring credit, for monitoring students' academic progress and for clarifying rules, regulations and academic policies.
+Students will receive a Degree Audit Reporting System (DARS) report before advance registration each semester.

-This report lists requirements that have been fulfilled as well as those that must be completed for the Bachelor of Science degree with the major in nursing.
-Students are responsible for making sure that they are following a program of study that leads to the completion of degree requirements.
+This report lists requirements that have been fulfilled, as well as those that must be completed for the Bachelor of Science degree with the major in nursing.
+Students are responsible for making sure they are following a program of study that leads to the completion of degree requirements.

 Students are considered to have full-time status by the University if they are carrying